Fine-tuning Diffusion Policy Model

 def should_replan(self):

-# Simple replanning strategy: replan when action queue has less than half remaining
+# Simple replanning strategy: replan when less than half of actions remain in queue

 return len(self.action_queue) < self.policy.n_action_steps // 2